 Group health payers can experience up to 85-90+% savings on any/all lab tests.
 We have yet to receive any past claims data from an interested payer where we were NOT able to offer significant savings.
 Rates in our exclusive, national lab fee schedule have not increased in over 10 years and are nearly as aggressive as the Medicare allowable.

 How is Optelcon’s network able to do this?

-Via exclusive distribution arrangements with national lab partner, Optelcon’s network partners are able to provide access to a very aggressive fee schedule for any/all lab services.
+Via exclusive distribution arrangements with national lab partners, Optelcon’s network partners are able to provide access to a very aggressive fee schedule for any/all lab services.
 Due to its aggressive nature, our partner will only allow us to offer rates at this level if the payer can meet the requirements noted above in this document.

 How much does your service cost?